-6 Prototype
+7 Prototype

-The usage of GAPIT described in previous chapters barely require knowledge of R. Users can simply copy/paste the command lines from the user manual (or only tutorials) with a minimal keyboard typing such as changing file names and path.
+The usage of GAPIT described in previous chapters barely require knowledge of R. Users can simply copy/paste the command lines from the user manual with a minimal keyboard typing such as changing file names and path.
 All the results are saved in the format of text files and PDF files.

-This chapter describes the output of R objects from GAPIT (please see the gallery below).
-Using these objects require knowledge of R. This is designed for users who are interested in: 1) developing new statistical approaches or software package using the results of GAPIT as a starting point; 2) comparing GAPIT with other new or existing statistical methods or software packages; 3) studying a specific result from GAPIT.
+GAPIT also output R objects which can be used for advance purposes, including: 1) developing new statistical approaches or software package using GAPIT output as a starting point; 2) comparing GAPIT with other new or existing statistical methods or software packages; 3) studying a specific result from GAPIT.
+Using these objects require knowledge of R. This chapter give examples to use GAPIT output R objects.